 In assessing collective impairment, the Unit Trust uses of historical trends of the probability of default, adjusted for management's judgment as to whether current economic and credit conditions are such that the actual losses are likely to be greater or less than suggested by historical data.

 Impairment loss on assets carried at amortised cost is measured as the difference between the carrying amount of the financial asset and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
 Impairment loss is recognised in profit or loss and reflected in an allowance account against loans and advances.
-Interest on impaired assets the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.
+Interest on impaired assets continues to be recognised through the unwinding of the discount.
+When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.

-Impairment loss on financial assets at fair value through other comprehensive income is recognised by transferring the cumulative loss that has been recognised in other comprehensive income to profit or loss as a reclassification adjustment.
+Impairment loss on financial asset at fair value through other comprehensive income is recognised by transferring the cumulative loss that has been recognised in other comprehensive income to profit or loss as a reclassification adjustment.
 The cumulative loss that is reclassified from other comprehensive income to profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation, and the current fair value, less any impairment loss previously recognised in profit or loss.
 Changes in impairment provisions attributable to time value are reflected as a component of interest income.

-If, in a subsequent period, the fair value of an impaired financial assets at fair value through other comprehensive income increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, then the impairment loss is reversed, with the amount of the reversal recognised in profit or loss.
-However, any subsequent recovery in the fair value of an impaired financial assets at fair value through other comprehensive income equity security is recognised in other comprehensive income.
+If, in a subsequent period, the fair value of an impaired financial asset at fair value through other comprehensive income increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, then the impairment loss is reversed, with the amount of the reversal recognised in profit or loss.
+However, any subsequent recovery in the fair value of an impaired financial asset at fair value through other comprehensive income is recognised in other comprehensive income.